dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 Furthermore, we also had a chance to see that securing Kotlin mobile applications with JWTs is easy.
 When we rely on a trustworthy identity management provider as Auth0, things become more smooth and secure.
 We didn't have to implement our own sign in and sign up features on the mobile app, not even on our backend.
 We just configured a few things on our free Auth0 account, and integrated an open-source library with our app.

-By using Auth0, we can also rest assured that if we need to enhance our app security with [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication), add a [Passwordless feature](https://auth0.com/passwordless), or integrate with other identity manager providers like [Facebook](https://auth0.com/docs/connections/social/facebook) or [SAML](https://auth0.com/docs/protocols/saml), the process will be smooth and well documented as well.
+By using Auth0, we can also rest assured that if we need to enhance our app security with [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication), add a [*Breached Password Detection* feature](https://auth0.com/breached-passwords), or integrate with other identity manager providers like [Facebook](https://auth0.com/docs/connections/social/facebook) or [SAML](https://auth0.com/docs/protocols/saml), the process will be smooth and well documented as well.